displague/vagrant-linode/README.md

 - setup a SSH public key for authentication
 - create a new user account during linode creation

-The provider has been tested with Vagrant 1.1.5+ using Ubuntu 12.04 and CentOS 6.3 guest operating systems.
+The provider has been tested with Vagrant 1.1.5+ using Ubuntu 14.04 LTS and Debian 7.5 guest operating systems.

 Install
 -------